-Why is Back Pain Such a Common Problem?
+Why is Back Pain Such a Common Health Concern?

 Back pain or backache is one of the most common ailments known to man.
 Why is that?
 Well, I believe it has everything to do with the fact that the back is such an essential and greatly used part of the body that is virtually involved with every aspect of daily living.
 Some have called the back the “workhorse” of the body, and for good reasons.
 It is no wonder that our backs are subject to pain, considering the amount and variety of use they get.
 The good news is that there are practical steps we can take to strengthen and protect our backs, and to prevent injuries and pain.

 The human back is an amazing organ that is a very well designed combination of bones, muscles, nerves, and other tissues.
 But, as with any valuable asset, we have to take care of it so that it can continue to serve us well.
 Backs are very versatile and capable of helping our bodies’ function in many critical ways, but they are fragile too, and can be easily damaged through overwork and abuse.
 80% of all American adults will experience back pain to varying degrees at some point in their lives.
 Back pain is the second most common reason for visits to the doctor, and time lost off work due to backaches is estimated to cost the American economy about $75 billion every year.
 Back injuries in the work place are a huge problem in the United States, and back problems are also one of the most common reasons that people file disability insurance claims.

 What Are the Causes of Back Pain?